camptocamp/c2cgeoportal/doc/integrator/fulltext_search.rst

-    The language string used as the first argument to the ``to_tsvector`` function should match that defined in the ``default_language`` variable of the Buildout configuration.
+    The language string used as the first argument to the ``to_tsvector`` function should match that defined in the ``default_language`` variable of the application configuration (``config.yaml``).
 For example if you have "french" text in the database the application's ``default_language`` should be ``fr``.
 In other words c2cgeoportal assumes that the database language and the application's default language match.